 As you read this Renaissance Periodization review and explore this program further, you will see the features that have attracted many athletes and others seeking to improve their health and body.

 When you pursue the program highlighted in this Renaissance Periodization diet review, you will notice a constant theme of customization.
 Rather than one particular formula, the renaissance diet is tailored to your body type and goals, whether it be losing pounds or building muscles for sports or other performances.
-The program relies on essential elements of nutrition.
+The program relies on the essential elements of nutrition.
 Other scientific principles employed in this program touch upon weight lifting and exercise techniques.

 The Renaissance Periodization diet seeks to differentiate itself from other programs, which are said to rely on speculation and seemingly traditional approaches to dieting.
 This Renaissance Periodization diet review explains further this departure from the counting calories method.
 If you eat the right foods and follow the exercises, this diet may deliver the kind of weight gain resulting from stronger muscles, rather than fat.